Many-body localization as a percolation phenomenon: Conclusions

-{\it Conclusions.} We have demonstrated that eigenstates of the strongly disordered MB system form a cluster-like structures, provided that in the present model eigenfunctions are expressed in the MB Anderson states.
-This effect becomes even more evident considering only MB matrix elements satisfying the resonant criterion.
-The emerging connectivity problem reveals the percolation threshold at critical disorder $W_c$, characterized by the vanishing of the macroscopic cluster and the universal distribution of cluster sizes.
-Within our approximate RE approach, the location of $W_c$ depends on the resonance parameter $R$, which gives at chosen $R=0.3$ very reasonable estimate, $W_c \sim 8$, consistent with the full-quantum calculations.
+We have demonstrated that eigenstates of the strongly disordered MB system form cluster like structures, provided that in the present model eigenfunctions are expressed in the MB Anderson states.
+This effect becomes even more evident by considering only MB matrix elements satisfying the resonant criterion.
+The emerging connectivity problem reveals the percolation threshold at the critical disorder $W_c$, characterized by the disappearance of the macroscopic cluster and the universal distribution of cluster sizes.
+Within our approximate RE approach, the location of $W_c$ depends on the resonance parameter $R$, which gives for the chosen $R=0.3$ a very reasonable estimate, $W_c \sim 8$, consistent with the full quantum calculations.

-The charge dynamics (diffusion) studied in the context of the RE below the MBL transition even quantitatively agrees with the full-quantum results, with the exponential suppression of the effective diffusion constant with $W$.
-The diffusion is anomalous in the wide range, $2 < W < W_c$, being characterized by the dynamical exponent $ \beta < 1$.
-Obtained anomalous diffusion indicates weakly coupled MB regions within the largest/macroscopic cluster, but with no evident/simple relation to the weak-link scenario in the real space.
+The charge relaxation (diffusion) studied in the context of the RE below the MBL transition even quantitatively agrees with the full quantum results, with the exponential suppression of the effective diffusion constant with $W$.
+The diffusion is anomalous in the wide disorder range, $2 < W < W_c$, being characterized by the dynamical exponent $ \beta < 1$.
+The obtained anomalous diffusion indicates a weakly coupled MB substructure within the degrading largest/macroscopic cluster, but with no evident/simple relation to the weak-link scenario in real space.

 It should be acknowledged that in this work we did not consider the possible influence of higher-order resonances.
 They might affect the location of the MBL transition, plausibly shifting $W_c$ to higher values (analogous to reduction of $R$).
 Thus, we cannot exclude even the scenario of unbounded $W_c$, which would turn the transition into the glass-type crossover.
 Still, it is not expected that this would qualitatively change the overall description of the relaxation within the intermediate anomalous-diffusion regime.